tuvalroz/hw2-video/README.md

 The tester will:
 1. Clone your submitted repo.
 2. Run the starter scripts.
-3. The tester will fill the db with fake records: it could be empty, small, large (<=1mil) db.
+3. The tester will fill the database with fake records: it could be empty, small, or large database.
 4. Manually test that the pages show correctly, by testing a few pages and see that they appear correctly.

 There are going to be 5 pass/no pass tests for this part.